 As you practice and obtain positive results in your head start, practice situations similar to triathlons, that is, running, with fatigue, jumping several at a time, from different heights, etc.

-Remember that it is advisable to have professionals in the area to help you in your progression in training, and in these specific exercises make sure first of the depth of the pool.
+Remember that it is recommended to have professionals from the area to help you in your progression in training, and in these specific exercises make sure of the depth of the pool first.

 Laura García Cervantes